DefiLlama/careers/README.md

 -->

 ## Compensation
-DefiLlama has no revenue nor investors, currently costs are just paid through donations and self-funding.

-Salaries at defillama are in the 50-80k/yr range in USD.
-On top of that we add a vested equity grant equal to one year of pay at a low valuation (as of now <50% the one of our closest competitor).
+Salaries at defillama are in the 60-100k/yr range in USD.
+On top of that we add a vested equity grant.

-We regularly increase salaries based on performance or if more funding is made available.
+We regularly increase salaries based on performance.

 ## Applying
 Just send a Pull Request to one of our repositories.
-If you are looking for a task, the easiest is to go to https://github.com/DefiLlama/DefiLlama-Adapters/projects/2, find a protocol on the Requested column and build an adapter for it so we can integrate it.
+If you are looking for a task, the easiest is to go to https://github.com/DefiLlama/DefiLlama-Adapters, find a protocol on the Issues list and build an adapter for it so we can integrate it.
 Afterwards, DM @0xngmi on twitter on discord saying that you are interested in working at defillama.

 If you continue making contributions to defillama after that first PR, that heavily increases your chances of getting hired.
 The reason is that by doing that you prove that you are someone that can take the initiative and work independently, which we value a lot.